NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Introduction

-A natural approach to addressing the above challenges is to \textbf{dynamically generate queries} within the benchmark—a strategy explored in recent work~\cite{zhu2023dyval, zhang2024darg, yu2024kieval}.
-These methods typically construct symbolic graphs to synthesize diverse problem instances, targeting domains such as arithmetic, logic, and program synthesis.
-However, existing dynamic generation methods do not generalize well to network applications due to their unique system-level characteristics, discussed as follows.
+A natural way to address above challenges is to \textbf{dynamically generate queries} within the benchmark, as explored in recent work~\cite{zhu2023dyval, zhang2024darg, yu2024kieval}.
+These methods often build symbolic graphs to synthesize diverse instances, mainly for arithmetic, logic, and program synthesis.
+However, they do not transfer well to network and system domains for two reasons.